stevenh77/AcmeSampleApp/readme.md

 1) Download the github repo from:  [https://github.com/stevenh77/acmesampleapp](https://github.com/stevenh77/acmesampleapp)

-2) Restore the SQL database from the file found in the database folder:  AcmeSampleDb.bak
+2) Restore the SQL database from the file found in the database folder:  AcmeSampleDb

 3) Within the src folder, open the "AcmeSample.sln" solution file in Visual Studio 2012/2013